CodeReviewDAO/dxd_codereview/Reviews/372 - Riak v3.x Packaging Enhancement Project/Milestones 1-4/README.md

 # Final Conclusion

+Since this is an open source pull request made into another repo, whose license status is not clear, some aspects of this review are not completely compatible with the expectations of CRDAO.
+Since the OP has no direct influence on the main repository, they cannot modify some parts of it, namely change the license, provide extra unit tests, and etc. These should be regarded by DEVxDAO while giving the final decision on this grant.

-Project does what it is supposed to do.
-However, most other aspects needed for this review are missing.
+To summarize, project does what it is supposed to do.
+However, some aspects needed for this review are missing.
 There is no specific documentation, there are missing licenses, there is no mention of tests, and finally no work on contribution and security policies exist.
 Because of these shortcomings, reviewer suggests this project to FAIL.

 # Recommendation